-- Marine Order 503 requires the owner of the vessel to notify the National Regulator if any changes are made to the vessel's structure, arrangements, material or scantlings. - (2) The vessel must not be operated if a change mentioned in schedule 1 of Marine Order 503 has occurred, see MO503 section 11(1)(h). - (3) An owner is responsible for ensuring their vessel continues to meet the standards that apply to the vessel, see MO503 section 11(1)(f), including after changes not mentioned within Schedule 1.
-Changes, including those not mentioned in Schedule 1, may require the owner to have an additional survey of their vessel conducted. - (4) If the surveyor has reason to believe that the vessel has been modified or altered, changed operations or moved operational areas in a way that may require the vessel to meet current or transitional standards, the surveyor must: - (a) inform the owner accordingly so they can take the matter to the National Regulator for review and consideration; and - (b) directly inform the National Regulator.

-Note See Schedule 1 of Marine Order 503 for the types of changes requiring a new certificate.

-Note 2 For MARS survey codes to upload your additional survey reports please email dcvapplications@amsa.gov.au including the type of code you would like generated.
+- (1) Marine Order 503 requires the owner of the vessel to notify the National Regulator if any changes are made to the vessel's structure, arrangements, material or scantlings. - (2) The vessel must not be operated if a change mentioned in Schedule 1 of Marine Order 503 has occurred, see Marine Order 503 section 11(1)(h). - (3) An owner is responsible for ensuring their vessel continues to meet the standards that apply to the vessel, see Marine Order 503 section 11(1)(f), including after changes not mentioned within Schedule 1 have occurred.
+Changes, including those not mentioned in Schedule 1, may require the owner to have an additional survey of their vessel conducted. - (4) If the surveyor has reason to believe that the vessel has been modified or altered, changed operations or moved operational areas in a way that may require the vessel to meet current or transitional standards, the surveyor must: - (a) inform the owner accordingly so they can take the matter to the National Regulator for review and consideration; and - (b) directly inform the National Regulator. - Note 1 See Schedule 1 of Marine Order 503 for the types of changes requiring a new certificate. - Note 2 For MARS survey codes to upload your additional survey reports please email dcvapplications@amsa.gov.au including the type of code you would like generated.